What is Cybersecurity Threats?

 Due to their capacity for industrial espionage to steal trade secrets or massive financial thievery, corporate spies and organized criminal groups constitute a risk.

-In most cases, these parties are motivated in profit-based activities, either making money or interfering with a company’s capacity to make money by assaulting competitors’ vital infrastructure, stealing trade secrets, or getting access to and using blackmail to obtain information.
+In most cases, these parties are motivated by profit-based activities, either making money or interfering with a company’s capacity to make money by assaulting competitors’ vital infrastructure, stealing trade secrets, or getting access to and using blackmail to obtain information.

 Hacktivists